tBuLi/kingdon/docs/usage.rst

     ([0.82499172 0.71181276 0.98052928]) * e1 + ([0.53395072 0.07312351 0.42464341]) * e2

 what is important here is that the first dimension of the array has to have the expected length: 2 for a vector.
-All other dimensions are not used by :mod:`kingdon`.
+All other dimensions are not used by :code:`kingdon`.
 Now we can reflect this multivector in the :code:`e1` line:

 .. code-block::